-With a Cash ISA or a Stocks & Shares ISA, you can put money aside for the future and you don’t pay any tax on any gains you make.
-Introduced in 1999, Cash ISAs tend to be more popular than Stocks & Shares ISAs.
-For instance, of all the ISAs that were opened in 2017/18, about 7 million accounts sat in cash and around 2 million were Stocks & Shares ISAs1.
+With a Cash ISA or a Stocks and Shares ISA, you can put money aside for the future and you don’t pay any tax on any gains you make.
+Introduced in 1999, Cash ISAs tend to be more popular than Stocks and Shares ISAs.
+For instance, of all the ISAs that were opened in 2017/18, about 7 million accounts sat in cash and around 2 million were Stocks and Shares ISAs1.
 But is it the right decision for everyone to help them grow their money in the long-term?

 What’s a Cash ISA?